 Aviation news release 2012

-Gatineau, Quebec, 2 August 2012 – The Transportation Safety Board of Canada (TSB) today released its investigation report (A11C0079) into the 27 May 2011 engine power loss and forced landing of a Eurocopter AS-350 helicopter, operated by Expedition Helicopters Inc., in Butler Lake, Ontario.
+Gatineau, Quebec, 5 April 2012 – The Transportation Safety Board of Canada (TSB) released today its investigation report (A10Q0117) on the loss of control and collision with terrain of a De Havilland DHC–2 operated by Nordair Québec 2000 Inc. that occurred in La Grande Rivière, Quebec.

 The TSB is an independent agency that investigates marine, pipeline, railway and aviation transportation occurrences.
 Its sole aim is the advancement of transportation safety.
 It is not the function of the Board to assign fault or determine civil or criminal liability.

 For more information, contact: